qcri/LLMeBench/README.md

   -  **_results.json_**: Contains a summary on number of processed and failed input samples, and evaluation results.
 - For few shot experiments, all results are stored in a sub-folder named like **_3_shot_**, where the number signifies the number of few shots samples provided in that particular experiment

-[jq](https://jqlang.github.io/jq/) is a helpful command line utility to analyze the json files.
+[jq](https://jqlang.github.io/jq/) is a helpful command line utility to analyze the resulting json files.
 The simplest usage is `jq . summary.jsonl`, which will print a summary of all samples and model responses in a readable form.

 #### Caching
 The framework provides caching (if `--ignore_cache` isn't passed), to enable the following: